RealtyOffer/realty-offer-frontend/src/pages/landing.md

         agents in your area.

-        Choose your best offer and simply get connected while removing the upfront awkward negotiation out of the way.
+        Choose your best offer and simply get connected, while removing the upfront awkward negotiation out of the way.
       title: Step 3
       image: /img/shutterstock_image4_landingpage.jpg